Mama June Has Already Lost 300 Pounds, Now Aims For 25 More As She Plans Lingerie Photo Shoot

 — People (@people) March 30, 2017

 The popularity of the series has helped to make Mama June a fixture of the tabloid news circuit, with much attention on her relationships.
-The series has focused heavily on her relationship with ex Sugar Bear and his new romantic endeavors.
+The series has focused heavily on her relationship with her ex Sugar Bear and his new romantic endeavors.
 In one episode, he was seen flirting with another woman “under the nose” of his current wife, Jennifer Lamb, Radar Online reported.

 Fans who want to see Mama June’s continued weight loss and her attempts at a lingerie photo shoot can check out the latest episode of Mama June: From Not to Hot on WEtv.
 The episode airs on Friday at 10 p.m.
 ET.